Woljtek/monitoring/trace-processor/README.md

 # trace-processor

-Ingest in database filtered trace
+The trace processor ingests filtered traces in a database.

 ## trace-filter

 ### Configuration file

-Application in charge of filtering trace is based on one or more rules.
+The application in charge of filtering traces is based on one or more rules.
 Rules are defined in a YAML configuration file with the following syntax (See [Filter config file](../rs-cores/MONITORING/Executables/additional_resources/ConfigMap-filter.yaml) for a complete example):
 ```yaml
 filters: